December 18, 2020

 When I looked around the internet, all of the vegan recipes were open-faced stuffed jalapeños, without the breaded coating that I remember.
 While those stuffed jalapeños do look pretty, they just weren't quite what I was looking for.
 So I set out to make my own.
 And I soon realized why all those recipes were made without the coating: it's not easy to get jalapeños perfectly coated!
 However, after weeks of trial and error, I've finally come up with a method that creates the perfect crunchy coating.

 These poppers are the perfect game day appetizer for the Super Bowl or any gathering with a lot of people who love good food.
-For more vegan football season snacks, try my potato skins, fried oyster mushrooms, spinach and artichoke dip, mozzarella sticks, or jalapeño dip with potato wedges.
+For more vegan football season snacks, try my potato skins, fried oyster mushrooms, chili, spinach and artichoke dip, mozzarella sticks, or jalapeño dip with potato wedges.

 Many people can't eat or don't like spicy food, so I often get asked about how hot these poppers are.
 Although jalapeños are somewhat hot peppers, I find that most of the heat gets eliminated through the cooking process.
 I don't find them spicy at all, however, if you're very sensitive, you may feel that they're mildly spicy at most.